 When the IT candidates apply for the job in large numbers, it is difficult for technical recruiters to manage the interviews.
 It is manageable for the recruiter to conduct F2F interviews of 30-50 candidates, but the same can't be said about 300-500 candidates.
 In such a scenario, the technical recruiters may miss on various aspects such as the right skillset, assessment of coding tests and other such factors in selecting the final candidate.

 Early Attrition– After Training

-Rapid attrition can radically affect an organization’s bottom line.
+Early attrition can radically affect an organization’s bottom line.
 The voluntary turnover for many companies is around 16.6% per year.
-At this rate, companies with 2,500 employees lose 415 employees per year and end up spending more than $2 million each year to replace those employees.
+At this rate, companies with 2,500 employees lose 415 employees per year and end up spending more than $2 million dollars each year to replace those employees.

 A strong Candidate Pipeline

 With the increasing demand for qualified resources in organizations, it has become necessary for companies to build a strong candidate pipeline or a talent pool.
 It refers to the inventory of qualified individuals who could swiftly move into future job openings.